Muezk21/on-the-ball/README.md

 - Port may change from 3000 if it's in use
 - Development: `npm run dev`

-## Last worked on:
-**April 11, 2025** — Fixed double text issue, fixed white space at the top issue

-Task for today
-Make some parts of webpage orange, fix linking issue to navbar for about page and then link the rest of the pages.
+DEVELOPMENT TIMELINE

+Apr 20
+Set up and deployed AWS API gateway.

+Set up Lambda functions for serverless logic

+Configured DynamoDB for storage

+cont
+Must fix age range in registration

+Must fix error registration (start fresh)

+Start host on AWS task

+Cont
+Continue troubleshooting registration error

+Continue next AWS step (hosting?)

+Apr 19
+Updated content on home, program and about

+Updated structure to be consistent throughout each page

+Pushed updates on git

+Created temp URL on Vercel

+Next
+Must update structure on rest of pages to match

+Update content on those pages

+Include pictures where necessary

+Look up unique new features to add

+Apr 18
+Added logo and cropped it to fit seamlessly

+Adjusted navbar sizing and spacing

+cont
+Update content

+Program page could add a photo

+Search up random unique features to add

+Apr 17
+Edited rest of homepage content

+Edited about content (almost done)

+cont
+Add real logo to navbar

+Fix Navbar.tsx problem

+Program page could add a photo

+Search up random unique features to add

+Keep editing content

-# Apr 13 cont.
+Apr 17
-Create additional links; registration, contact
+Added background photo to homepage

+Edited content on homepage

+cont
+Edit the rest of content on homepage

+Edit program page content

-Update about page mission statement
+Edit about page content

-# Last worked on Apri 13
-Linked each page to function properly (except programs) Edited the entire aesthetic with new colors and fonts on every page for consistency
-Sidenote: learned a little more about reading code when editing footer font, sizing and color.

-# What to cont.
+Search up unique features to add

+Apr 15
+Fixed colour scheme on program and homepage

+Changed font of program page to Quicksand and tweaked content

+Cont.
+Apr 14
+Must fix colour scheme on home page first

+Explore different layouts for home page

+Implement Quicksand font

+Check console error on webpage

 Apr 13
-Must fix programs page 404 error; must be called "program" Play around with different font styles do not add images yet

-# Apr 13th,
 Fixed 404 error

-updated program page
+Updated program page

 Quicksand font

-# Cont.
-Apr 14
-Must fix colour scheme on home page first explore different layouts for home page implement quicksand font check console error on webpage
+What to cont.
+Apr 13
+Must fix programs page 404 error (must be called "program")

+Play around with different font styles

+Do not add images yet

+Last worked on Apr 13
+Linked each page to function properly (except programs)

+Edited the entire aesthetic with new colors and fonts on every page for consistency

+Sidenote: learned a little more about reading code when editing footer font, sizing, and color

+Apr 13 cont.
+Created additional links: registration, contact

+Updated about page mission statement

-# April 15
+April 11, 2025
-fixed colour scheme on program and homepage changed font of program page to quicksand and tweaked content

-# Next steps
-Content on home, program, about needs overhaul
-Adjust home content structure based on what content i come up with

-# apr 17
-added background photo to homepage edited content on homepage

-# cont,
-edit the rest of content on homepage edit program page content edit about page content. search up unique features to add

-# apr 17
-edited rest of homepage content edited about content (almost done)

-# cont,
+Fixed double text issue

+Fixed white space at the top issue

+Task for that day:

+Make some parts of webpage orange

-Add real logo to navbar
+Fix linking issue to navbar for about page
-fix Navbar.tsx problem
-program page could add a photo search up random unique features to add keep editing content

-# apr 18
-added logo and cropped it fit seamlessly adjusted navbar sizing and spacing

-# cont
-update content
-program page could add a photo search up random unique features to add

-# Apr 19
-updated content on home, program and about updated structure to be consistent throughout each page pushed updates on git created temp URl on vercel

-# Next
-Must update structure on rest of pages to match update content on those pages include pictures where necessary look up unique new features to add

- # apr 20
- Set up and deployed AWS API gateway.
- Set up Lambda functions for serverless logic configured DynamoDB for storage

- # cont
- must fix age range in registration must fix error registration (start fresh) start host on AWS task

-# Cont
-continue troubleshooting registration error continue next AWS step (hosting?)
+Link the rest of the pages